• Skip to primary navigation

 1. Preheat oven to 400°F.

-2. Prepare four sheets of aluminum foil and four sheets of parchment paper.
+2. Prepare one of aluminum foil and one sheet of parchment paper.
 You could also just use parchment paper, a ramekin, or garlic roaster if you like.

 3. Remove a couple layers of dry skin from the garlic bulbs, leaving a layer or two.
 Hold one head of garlic on its side and cut about 1/4 inch off of the top.